I am Richard Hurton. Well, that's my current derby name, at least.

 I first heard about the resurgence of roller derby around 2003 via the Comedy Central show Insomniac with Dave Attell.
 I honestly didn't think much of it.
 Looked like fun, but there wasn't any roller derby in my town so I promptly forgot about it.

 In 2009 we found ourselves moving again.
 This time to Salt Lake City.
-Prior to moving I had made contact with a local SLC person via LiveJournal.
+Prior to moving I had made contact with a person in SLC via LiveJournal (oh how I miss LiveJournal).
 She and her partner just happened to be the announcers for the local roller derby team (Salt City Derby Girls).
 Through them we finally made it to our first derby bout!
 A little late to the party, but at least we made it.

 We went to a few more bouts, but 2009 was a tumultuous year for roller derby in Salt Lake City.
 The local league split.
 Out of that split emerged Wasatch Roller Derby (WRD).
 Alongside WRD a recreational league started, The Red Rockettes.
 By coincidence one of the founders of the rec league happened to be one of the first people we met in Salt Lake City.